 New York–based multidisciplinary artist LaJuné McMillian combines extended reality software and mediums including movement and sound to provide an exuberant visual critique of oppressive systems that commodify bodies and otherwise limit free expressions.
 Working with motion capture (witnessing) software, their work often translates the movements of Black people, seen as both individual and cultural identifiers, into dizzying rhythms and explosive patterns and sounds.

 Image: LaJuné McMillian.
 Still from Spirit & Child, 2024.
-Video installation.
+Video; dimensions variable.
 Courtesy of the artist

 Organized by the Frist Art Museum